 Why keeping your savings as cash is riskier than you think

 Having an emergency fund is great.
 Everyone should have a fund of three to six months’ earnings in an easy-access account that you can get hold of quickly.
-You never know when you’ll encounter unexpected expenditure or need an injection of cash.
+You never know when you’ll encounter unexpected expenditures or need an injection of cash.

-It’s also worth keeping some cash at retirement, if it means you don’t have to draw down investments during a period of market volatility.
+It’s also worth keeping some cash at retirement if it means you don’t have to draw down investments during a period of market volatility.

 However, keeping all your money in cash to feel safe is rarely a solid long-term strategy.

 According to financial analysts Moneyfacts, the highest interest rate you could have earned on an easy-access savings account at the end of June 2021 is just 0.5%.
 You might get a fraction more on a Cash ISA.